RichardSlater/richard-slater.co.uk/content/tech-blog/gpg-ssh-with-wsl.md

 2. If you are using the Microsoft Terminal Services client or certain virtualization platforms (Hyper-V, VirtualBox, VMWare) it's possible they have installed USB Filters to enable USB devices to be "passed through" to virtual machines.
 Check the configuration to make sure running machines are not grabbing the YubiKey exclusively.
 3. Are the public keys available in your local key ring?
 You can [import them](https://github.com/drduh/YubiKey-Guide?tab=readme-ov-file#using-yubikey) if they are not.
 Sometimes it's necessary to relearn the card (`gpg-connect-agent "scd serialno" "learn --force" /bye¬`) if you have multiple YubiKeys.
 4. Are you able to authenticate with your key to GitHub with `ssh git@github.com`?
 If not check `ssh-add -L` the public key listed should also be listed under both SSH keys and GPG keys in your [GitHub Settings](https://github.com/settings/keys).
 5. When you commit a change to a Git repository, is it signed?
 You can check with `git log --show-signature` and looking for "Good signature" next to each commit.
-If they are not signed check Git is configured, `~/.gitconfig` should contain `gpgsign = true` and `signingkey = ` with your key ID.
+If they are not signed check Git is configured, `~/.gitconfig` should contain `gpgsign = true` and `signingkey =` with your key ID.
 6. If you are able to complete the above operations from Windows then you "**should**" be able to complete them from WSL too, if not check that `/usr/local/bin` appears first in your `PATH` and change as required.
 7. If none of these help, check out the [Troubleshooting Guide](https://github.com/drduh/YubiKey-Guide?tab=readme-ov-file#troubleshooting) in DrDuh's YubiKey guide.

 ## References

 Beyond the links embedded in the document above the following pages provided invaluable reference material working out a process:

 1. Matus Novak (2020), _GPG + Git SSH Authentication and Signing on Windows 10_. [online] Gist.
-Available at: https://gist.github.com/matusnovak/302c7b003043849337f94518a71df777, [Accessed 8 Aug.
+Available at: <https://gist.github.com/matusnovak/302c7b003043849337f94518a71df777>, [Accessed 8 Aug.
 2024].
 2. opensource.com.
-(2019). _How to enable SSH access using a GPG key for authentication | Opensource.com_. [online] Available at: https://opensource.com/article/19/4/gpg-subkeys-ssh, [Accessed 8 Aug.
+(2019). _How to enable SSH access using a GPG key for authentication | Opensource.com_ [online] Available at: <https://opensource.com/article/19/4/gpg-subkeys-ssh>, [Accessed 8 Aug.
 2024].
 3. PowerShell (2017). _Support GPG and smartcard users · Issue #827 · PowerShell/Win32-OpenSSH_. [online] GitHub.
-Available at: https://github.com/PowerShell/Win32-OpenSSH/issues/827 [Accessed 8 Aug.
+Available at: <https://github.com/PowerShell/Win32-OpenSSH/issues/827> [Accessed 8 Aug.
 2024].
 4. Justyn (2019). _Using a Yubikey for GPG in WSL (Windows Subsystem for Linux) on Windows 10_. [online] I Am Justyn.
-Available at: https://justyn.io/blog/using-a-yubikey-for-gpg-in-wsl-windows-subsystem-for-linux-on-windows-10/ [Accessed 8 Aug.
+Available at: <https://justyn.io/blog/using-a-yubikey-for-gpg-in-wsl-windows-subsystem-for-linux-on-windows-10/> [Accessed 8 Aug.
 2024].
-6. Scott Hanselman (2018). _How to setup Signed Git Commits with a YubiKey NEO and GPG and Keybase on Windows_. [online] Available at: https://www.hanselman.com/blog/how-to-setup-signed-git-commits-with-a-yubikey-neo-and-gpg-and-keybase-on-windows [Accessed 8 Aug.
+5. Scott Hanselman (2018). _How to setup Signed Git Commits with a YubiKey NEO and GPG and Keybase on Windows_. [online] Available at: <https://www.hanselman.com/blog/how-to-setup-signed-git-commits-with-a-yubikey-neo-and-gpg-and-keybase-on-windows> [Accessed 8 Aug.
 2024].
-7. Matthias Rampke (2023). _GPG signing with full gpg-agent support in WSL2: the easy way_. [online] Gist.
-Available at: https://gist.github.com/matthiasr/473072eeffe449459e3ccd0f5192afc7 [Accessed 8 Aug.
+6. Matthias Rampke (2023). _GPG signing with full gpg-agent support in WSL2: the easy way_. [online] Gist.
+Available at: <https://gist.github.com/matthiasr/473072eeffe449459e3ccd0f5192afc7> [Accessed 8 Aug.
 2024].